Starbucks moves Ethos water bottling out of drought-hit California

 | LOS ANGELES

-LOS ANGELES Starbucks Corp on Friday said it would stop sourcing water for its Ethos Water brand in California, which is in the fourth year of a serious drought that has prompted the state's first-ever mandatory cuts in water use.
+LOS ANGELES Starbucks Corp (SBUX.O) on Friday said it would stop sourcing water for its Ethos Water brand in California, which is in the fourth year of a serious drought that has prompted the governor to order the state's first-ever mandatory water use cuts of 25 percent.

 Beginning in May and over the next six months, Starbucks said it plans to move production to its Pennsylvania supplier.